My 10 essentials for starting sewing well

 After cutting your pieces, you will sew with good thread.
 Don’t skimp on thread!

 A good quality thread is a good investment and will be necessary to sew a garment that no one will guess is handmade.
-A good quality thread will not pill, break easily, or damage your machine's mechanism.
+A good quality thread won’t pill, won’t break easily, and won’t damage your machine’s mechanism.

 Some haberdashery brands offer starter kits, you can buy these which allow you to save a little money.